Levminer/authme/.github/CONTRIBUTING.md

 1. Use NPM
 1. Use VS Code
 1. Use ESLint and Prettier
-1. Variable names: snake_case
-1. Function names: camelCase
+1. Variable and function names: camelCase
-1. Don't use new node modules
+1. Don't use new npm modules
 1. Make your PR to the dev branch

 ## Notes